Tuesday, December 9, 2008

 Eventually the flower market melted into the bird market, which in fact was not only birds!
 There were parrots, canaries, lovebirds, parakeets, and birds I didn’t even recognize in various cages.
 Some of the setups were haphazard with quaint wooden bird cages, while others were much more uniform with proper labeling and some kind of order.
 Some of the vendors appealed to the fur-loving people, and had hamsters, rabbits, and little mice.
 I stopped to cuddle a bunny or two, and played with some ferrets, missing my Tarzan the whole time!
 I did see some reptiles and amphibians, but I steered clear of the creepy crawlies!!

-elf away from the colorful and noisy market, and decided that I needed to hop on the metro if I was going to stick to my schedule!
+I pulled myself away from the colorful and noisy market, and decided that I needed to hop on the metro if I was going to stick to my schedule!
 A short ride later, I was at the edge of the Tuilleries, where I noticed they had moved the Ferris wheel to.
 As I approached L’Orangerie, I noticed a line.
 As I walked towards it, I prayed that it was not the line for the museum!
 Unfortunately it was!
 Since I had missed the museum the other day, I moved it to Sunday, which happened to be the 1st Sunday of the month!
 The line was incredibly long, but I really wanted to see the museum.
 So I stood patiently, watching kids playing on the lawn and dogs running around.
-It was not a horrible wait, and in Paris, my patience levels had dramatically increased!
+It was not a horrible wait, and in

 So I made my way in, and prepared for the water lilies.
 The exhibit is pretty extraordinary, not just the paintings, but the way they are displayed.
 Despite the crowd, the rounded room seemed very open and you were surrounded by a beautiful painting.
 I took my time to study the painting, examining the brush strokes and use of color from as close a vantage point as was allowed.
 It continued on for the other rooms, filled with Water Lilies.
 Afterwards I made my way downstairs to see some of the other paintings.
 They were not as dramatic or fluid as the lilies, but there were some very beautiful paintings as well.
 The organization of the rooms and the crowd made it harder to maneuver, but eventually I made my way to the temporary exhibit, which was a bit of modern art very out of place in the museum!
 It was a different take on the lilies in statue form, but I simply did not get it!
 I peeked in on a movie about the artist, but that too I did not get.
 It showed how he would take clay and hit, throw it, bend it and then call it art.
 To me it looked like stress therapy, but I’m not artist!